• Skip to primary navigation

 You can also marinate the octopus and use it in sushi or deep-fry it after coating the pieces in the batter.

-Whether you cook it or want to eat it raw, the octopus can offer plenty of exciting culinary experiences, especially for those who are eating it for the first time.
+Whether you cook it or want to eat it raw, the octopus can offer plenty of exciting cooking experiences, especially for those who are eating it for the first time.

 It may not be available everywhere, but you might find it in restaurants.